jyleong/gatsby-jyleong/src/blog/2020/year-in-review-2020.md

 - A pandemic, looking through history should happen and test our society once per generation
 - An economic fallout, once per 5-10 years
-- Civil unrest, also once per genration
+- Civil unrest, also once per generation
 - the US Presidential elections, every 4 years

 All of this exacerbates a shift in societal norms